 All these shortcomings of Kinsta WordPress hosting force its users to look for better Kinsta alternatives.
 Gladly, we have one.

-InstaWP Live is a fully managed WordPress hosting solution built on top of the powerful InstaWP platform.
-While InstaWP originally became popular for spinning up instant WordPress sandboxes, InstaWP Live adds blazing-fast, production-ready hosting to the mix, turning the toolset into a complete end-to-end WordPress management environment.
+InstaWP’s native hosting is a fully managed WordPress hosting solution built on top of the powerful InstaWP platform.
+While InstaWP originally became popular for spinning up instant WordPress sandboxes, InstaWP adds blazing-fast, production-ready hosting to the mix, turning the toolset into a complete end-to-end WordPress management environment.

-While Kinsta is known for premium managed WordPress hosting, InstaWP Live goes several steps further.
-Built on the same cloud-grade infrastructure powering WordPress.com (Automattic Cloud), InstaWP Live combines developer-first workflows with production-ready hosting, making it a smart Kinsta alternative for modern WordPress users.
+While Kinsta is known for premium managed WordPress hosting, InstaWP goes several steps further.
+Built on the same cloud-grade infrastructure powering WordPress.com (Automattic Cloud), InstaWP’s managed WordPress hosting combines developer-first workflows with production-ready hosting, making it a smart Kinsta alternative for modern WordPress users.

 There are many reasons why developers, agencies, and creators are moving from Kinsta WordPress hosting to InstaWP: